aravindganesan88/eda_and_clean/README.md

 --
 ## Project Description

 The project provides a collection of automation tools for commonly used EDA and cleaning techniques.
-Instead of reinventing the wheel, the project also attempts to bring in other similar open source automation tools.
-For example, the library imports from klib and eda_and_beyond.

 The package consists of three modules,